shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 const collection_id = "126351028"; // String | The ID of the collection to remove assets from

-const body = new ShutterstockApiReference.RemoveCatalogCollectionItems(); // RemoveCatalogCollectionItems | Items to remove from the collection
+const body = new ShutterstockApiReference.Body23(); // Body23 | Items to remove from the collection

 api.deleteFromCollection(collection_id, body)